Open Accessibility Menu

 If you are in need of a safe space for your infant to sleep, you can request a free safe sleep kit by filling out this form online, or by calling 608-847-9373 for more details.
 Kits include a portable Pack 'n Play crib, crib sheet and sleep sack.
 Pick-up locations are available throughout the county.

-If you have an immediate need that isn't met by following the steps above, kits are available through Mile Bluff's birthing center 24/7.
+If you have an immediate need that isn't met by following the steps above, kits are available through Mile Bluff's Birthing Center 24/7.

 Safe Sleep Resources